gcruzgar/trdiff/README.md

 ```
 where $1 is the document code and $2 is the desired output name.
 Translations can be obtained by replacing Lang=E with Lang=F or Lang=S, for French and Spanish respectively.

+For more information on the UN Parallel Corpus read the [paper](https://www.aclweb.org/anthology/L16-1561) by M. Ziemski et al.

 ## Biber Dimensions - words per day

 Biber dimensions (lexical, syntactic, tex-level... features in texts) can be used to build regression models predicting the rate of translation of documents (in words per day).